Computer Science (CS)

 CS 4520 CyberEthics (3)

 Surveys the ethical issues involved in the use of information technology.
 Provides an introduction to a variety of ethical theories that can be used as guides for thinking about these issues.
 Emphasizes the use of case studies to practice the application of ethical frameworks to real problems facing today's society.
 Serves as part of the senior capstone experience.
 Falls.
-(DICO) (INCO) (INCP) (WRCO)
+(DICO) (WRCO)

 Prerequisite(s): Junior status.